cristosal/orm/README.md

     "fmt"
     "context"

-    "github.com/cristosal/dbx"
+    "github.com/cristosal/orm"
     "github.com/jackc/pgx/v5"
 )

 type Person struct {
-    ID      dbx.ID `db:"id"`
+    ID      orm.ID `db:"id"`
     Name    string  `db:"name"`
     Age     int     `db:"age"`
 }

-// TableName tells dbx which table to use for the given struct
+// TableName tells orm which table to use for the given struct
-// if not implemented dbx will use the snake-cased version of the struct name ie) person func (p *Person) TableName() string {
+// if not implemented orm will use the snake-cased version of the struct name ie) person func (p *Person) TableName() string {
     return "person"
 }